-NPEC focusses especially on the understanding of the impact of the environment on plant growth and generates a wide range of different plant phenotypes.
-NPEC enables large-scale and high-precision monitoring to generate data for better understanding of plant-environment response, and its genetic control.
-NPEC offers multi-scale phenotyping to analyse plant performance under diverse environmental conditions and to characterise the traits contributing to performance in these multi-environment scenarios.
+We especially focus on the understanding of the impact of the environment on plant growth and generate a wide range of different plant phenotypes.
+We enable large-scale and high-precision monitoring to generate data for better understanding of plant-environment response, and its genetic control.
+We offer multi-scale phenotyping to analyse plant performance under diverse environmental conditions and to characterise the traits contributing to performance in these multi-environment scenarios.

 The performance of plants (i.e. root and shoot system development and architecture, disease resistance, herbivore attraction, irradiation use efficiency, water and nutrient use efficiency, plant-microbiome establishment, etc.) can be examined using a range of sensors, providing data from the molecular level to the level of field crops and ecosystems.